 But it did not stop there.

 Towards the end of 2010, the estimated number of active blogs was about 152 million, a number that continues to grow.
-Today, it is estimated that there are more than 440 million blogs, on only the cloud services Tumblr, Squarespace, and Wordpress.
+Today, according to First Site Guide, it is estimated that there are more than 570 million blogs, on only the cloud services Tumblr, Squarespace, and Wordpress.

 This retrospective illustrates that in a very short time, tools were developed that enabled simple content production and distribution, initially in written form, for a huge amount of people.